amida-tech/blue-button/docs/sections/allergies.md

 ####Notes
 - Name and code are optional in the spec.
 In this model we assume they are required.
-- Allergies can be translated using translation object.
 - All fields except date are based on allergy observation.
 Date is based on Problem Act.
 - Observations can be multiple in the spec.
 In this model they are assumed to be unique.
 - Observation and reactions have dates independent of problem act in the spec.
 They are ignored in this model.
-- All text fields are ignored.
 - Severities can have interpretation codes.
 These are ignored in this model.
 - Status comes from observation status.
 Problem Act status is ignored.
 - Reaction Procedure Activity and Medication Activity relationships are ignored.